kwamemarfo/sanctions/README.md

 During the staging stage, an ETL (Extract, Transform, Load) method will be implemented.
 Ideally, this would be done using a tool like Apache Airflow, which provides proper logs.
 However, due to budget constraints and limited time on free-tier cloud accounts, we will develop our own ETL solution.
 A cron job will be applied daily to execute the ETL process.

-For more details and the code used for the ETL process, please refer to the "ETL/" folder.
+For more details and the code used for the ETL process, please refer to the "ETL" folder.

 ### Database

 The database for this project will be hosted on a free-tier account, most likely using PostgreSQL.
 However, other databases like MySQL can be considered if necessary.
-For detailed information about the database architecture and structure, please refer to the "Data_Assets" folder.
+For detailed information about the database architecture and structure, please refer to the "Data Assets" folder.

 ### API